Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-71-sticks-and-stones.md

 Rythweth glanced down at his arm.
 If they hadn’t told him, he’d never have guessed.
 It looked, and felt, exactly as it always had before the self-inflicted injury.
 "That... must have taken a while."

-"By the Kwmbwrw calender, it is currently…" Deegar checked his tablet.
+"By the Kwmbwrw calender, it is currently..."
+Deegar checked his tablet.
 "Eleven-ninety, five-eight-twelve-nineteen-twelve."

-"…You regrew my arm in a month?"
+"...You regrew my arm in a month?"

 "Thirty minutes.
 Another hour to attach it.
 You’ve been in stasis some time, as we’ve needed to arrange a great many things."